Higher Order Rigidity and Energy: Rigidity - Summary and definitions

 \subsubsection{First-order rigidity}

-In the rigidity literature, a pinned framework that does not have a $(1,1)$-flex is called \emph{first order rigid} or \emph{infinitesimally rigid}.
-Below, we define a the rigidity order of a framework.
+In the rigidity literature, a lead-spanning pinned framework that does not have a $(1,1)$-flex is called \emph{first order rigid} or \emph{infinitesimally rigid}.
+Checking for the existence of a $(1,1)$-flex can be done efficiently using linear algebra.
+Later, we define a the rigidity order of a framework.
 A first-order rigid framework will have, in our definition, rigidity order one. \begin{theorem} If a framework $(G,\p)$ is first-order rigid, then it is rigid. \end{theorem}